finalv2/cwp-decap-test/strategies/provide-safety-inspection-support.md

 ## How to do this

 **Provide assessment forms or inspection checklists early and often.** Help caregivers and their families know what to expect before assessments by giving them forms or inspection checklists in advance.
-You can include them in orientation packets or with other application materials online and with appointment reminders.
+You can include them in orientation packets or with other application materials online and in appointment reminders.

 **Collect critical safety items and give them to families who need them.** Don’t disqualify kin caregivers who don’t have appropriate safety items before placement.
 Instead, help them get devices like smoke detectors or carbon monoxide detectors.